 This guide is going to step you through the process of a film or TV audition.
 Hopefully understanding how the process works, and what you can expect when auditioning, will help you make the most of your upcoming audition.

 When the Audition Arrives

-The first thing that will happen is your agent will email you with a casting location, time and the sides to learn.
-It is incredibly unlikely that you will get the full episode or the full film script.
-They don’t just hand those out willy-nilly.
+The first thing that will happen is your agent will email you with a casting location, date/time, and the sides to learn.
+It’s unlikely that you will get the full episode or the full film script (they don’t just hand those out willy-nilly), but if you do, you should definitely read them.
 More often than not you’ll get a one to three-page scene featuring your character and maybe a short character description.

 Now learn your lines, and learn them into the ground.
 My old housemates and I would learn lines separately, then come together and do scenes while engaged in difficult physical activity like holding bridges or squats or while doing burpees.
 This sounds weird when I write it, but the idea was that in the audition you’re going to be under stress, if you can practice those lines under physical stress and get through them it might provide a bit of psychological preparation for the mental and emotional stress of the casting room.

 However you go about it, and as long as it works for you, make sure you prepare extensively.
 The trick is, prepare – don’t plan.
 By that, I mean, know every line, every beat, every moment, but have no idea how you’re going to do it.
 Be prepared to surprise yourself and the reader.
 The camera loves spontaneous action.
 If you’re surprising yourself, you are probably doing it right.